Download your Job Applicant Toolkit

 Money can be an emotive topic, especially when discussed in direct relation to your overall value as an employee, but it is vital that you keep a cool head.
 Aim to be hard but fair; having the confidence to negotiate well for yourself, shows the employer that you could bring these skills to the role, strengthening their belief that you would be a valuable addition to the team.

 At the same time, always be respectful toward your potential new employer.
 Although you should go into the negotiation firm and confident, don’t be overconfident.
-This could give the wrong impression
+This could give the wrong impression.

-Find more information on pay in our Salary Centre.
 For more career tips, browse all of our advice here or get in touch with one of our expert consultants to discuss your career options.